priscillaahn/priscillaahn.github.io/README.md

-# Priscilla Ahn IDCE30262: Web Mapping Website (Portfolio Jekyll Theme)
+# Priscilla Ahn IDCE30262: Web Mapping Website

 This is a website to display lab assignments from Clark University's IDCE30262: Web Mapping course.
 The Portfolio Jekyll Theme was created by [lenpaul](https://www.lenpaul.com/).
 You can check the template out [here](https://github.com/LeNPaul/portfolio-jekyll-theme).